8fold/site-joshbruce.com/content-root/public/experiences/agile-software-development/content.md

 During this time I also spent a year being a developer for corporate.
 The experience was so horrible chances are I’ll never accept a developer position for corporate ever again.

 Also during this time my mother called and told me her house was being foreclosed on.
 Being agile and principle-centered, I didn't miss a beat, the decision was already made.
-The next week I worked with my client and employer to being able to work remote and I researched some things related to owning a home, private mortgages, and foreclosures.
+The next week I worked with my client and employer to work remote and I researched some things related to owning a home, private mortgages, and foreclosures.

 Week two I flew out and worked the day job for most of the day while getting a grip on things in the evenings.
 One of the people who lived with my mom at the time told her: You had to have told him ahead of time, he's handling this too easily to not have been prepared.
 Mom responded: